 Fan of Netflix

-Who does not love a good binge watch?
+Who doesn’t love a good binge-watch?
 Ekitike is no stranger in getting hooked to the myriad of shows and movies available.
 He is a big fan of the acclaimed hit Squid Games, alongside the perennial classics Game of Thrones and Breaking Bad.
 There are a lot of life lessons to be taken from them and applied on the pitch!

 No adversity fazes him

-The biggest test of his demeanor came when he spent six months in Denmark at 18-years-old.
+The biggest test of his demeanour came when he spent six months in Denmark at 18 years old.
 Ekitike was taken on loan by Danish club Vejle BK in January 2021.
-There were problems right from when he arrived in the country due to the COVID-protocols in place.
+There were problems right from when he arrived in the country due to the COVID protocols in place.

 From fourth choice to regular starter